-This study sought to alleviate the consequences that arise in deep-water shrimp fisheries as a result 367 of insufficient codend mesh openings (Cheng et al. 2020).
-In order to increase codend mesh 368 openness and thus enabling an increase in escape of deep-water shrimp below the MS and juvenile 369 fish, two approaches were taken.
-First, the lastridge ropes were added, 20% shorter than the 370 codend netting, and later, the circumference of the codend was reduced from 250 to 200 meshes.
-371 Finally, a 2-panel codend, which is the codend construction normally applied in the fleet, was 372 compared to the 4-panel baseline codend used in the trials.
-Our results show that the number of 373 panels used to configure the codend does not affect size selectivity for any of the species caught in 374 this study.
-The short lastridge ropes significantly reduced catches of shrimp below the MS and 375 reduced catches of polar cod and juvenile American Plaice.
-Reducing the codend mesh 376 circumference did not yield a significant reduction in retention for any of the aforementioned 377 species.
-378
+250 to 200 meshes.
+Finally, a 2-panel codend, which is the codend construction normally applied in the fleet, was compared to the 4-panel baseline codend used in the trials.
+Our results show that the number of panels used to configure the codend does not affect size selectivity for any of the species caught in this study.
+The short lastridge ropes significantly reduced catches of shrimp below the MS and reduced catches of polar cod and juvenile American plaice.
+Reducing the codend mesh circumference did not yield a significant reduction in retention for any of the aforementioned species.

-By changing the number of panels from four to two, no effect on size selection was detected (series 1) (Table 2, Fig. 2).
-This can be attributed to that no modifications were made to the codend which enabled a reduction in the longitudinal forces acting on the meshes, and thus, mesh openness.
+By changing the number of panels from four to two, no effect on size selection was detected (series 1) (Table 2; Fig. 2).
+This can be attributed to no modifications made to the codend, which enabled a reduction in the longitudinal forces acting on the meshes, and thus, mesh openness.
 The drag forces were not dispersed differently, as the selvedges have the same length as the codend itself.
-Therefore, both designs can be expected to deform equally as a function of catch size and towing speed (Herrmann 2005ab; Priour et al. 2009).
+Therefore, both designs can be expected to deform equally as a function of catch size and towing speed (Herrmann 2005a, 2005b; Priour et al. 2009).

-Shortening the codend's lastridge ropes by 20% significantly reduced the capture efficiency of shrimp below the MS, while leading to no significant loss of target sizes of shrimp (Table 3, Figs. 3a, 3b and 3c).
+Shortening the codend's lastridge ropes by 20% significantly reduced the capture efficiency of shrimp below the MS, while leading to no significant loss of target sizes of shrimp (Table 3; Figs. 3a, 3b, and 3c).
 This is highlighted in the discard ratios in terms of weight that were obtained (WDRatio{Test}).
-For the baseline this was significantly higher than the 10% limit which is allowed in the fisheries regulation (15.58% (13.50 - 17.11)).
-When the codend lastridge ropes were shortened, this value reduced so that it did not significantly exceed this limit (10.18% (8.57 - 11.97)).
-Therefore, this modification would enable fishermen to tolerate fishing on a wider range Can.
-J. Fish.
-Aquat.
-Sci.
-Downloaded from cdnsciencepub.com by UiT NORGES ARKTISKE UNIVERSITET on 10/05/21 For personal use only.
-This Just-IN manuscript is the accepted manuscript prior to copy editing and page composition.
-It may differ from the final official version of record.

-of population structures before crossing the legal 10% limit and needing to move to a different 392 area.
-For the bycatch species, this configuration enabled a large reduction of polar cod (Table 3, 393 Figs. 3d, 3e and 3f) and a small reduction of American plaice (Table 3, Figs. 3g, 3h and 3i).
-These 394 findings agree with those from previous research regarding evaluations of the efficiency of 395 lastridge ropes to improve codend selectivity (Isaksen and Valdemarsen 1990; Lök et al. 1997; 396 Ingólfsson and Brinkhof 2020).
-Ingólfsson and Brinkhof (2020) reported a 90% additional release 397 of undersized cod when the codend was shortened by 30% in the Barents Sea trawl fishery.
-In fish 398 trawls, Isaksen and Valdemarsen (1990) and Lök et al. (1997) both presented increases in the 399 selection factor when the codends were shortened by approximately 15%.
-Isaksen and 400 Valdemarsen (1990) highlighted the improved ability for the shortened codend to maintain its 401 shape while fishing compared to the regular codend.
+For the baseline this was significantly higher than the 10% limit that is allowed in the fisheries regulation (15.58% (13.50%-17.11%)).
+When the codend lastridge ropes were shortened, this value reduced so that it did not significantly exceed this limit (10.18% (8.57%-11.97%)).
+Therefore, this modification would enable fishermen to tolerate fishing on a wider range of population structures before crossing the legal 10% limit and needing to move to a different area.
+For the bycatch species, this configuration enabled a large reduction of polar cod (Table 3; Figs. 3d, 3e, and 3f) and a small reduction of American plaice (Table 3; Figs. 3g, 3h, and 3i).
+These findings agree with those from previous research regarding evaluations of the efficiency of lastridge ropes to improve codend selectivity (Isaksen and Valdemarsen 1990; Lök et al. 1997; Ingólfsson and Brinkhof 2020).
+Ingólfsson and Brinkhof (2020) reported a 90% additional release of undersized cod when the codend was shortened by 30% in the Barents Sea trawl fishery.
+In fish trawls, Isaksen and Valdemarsen (1990) and Lök et al. (1997) both presented increases in the selection factor when the codends were shortened by approximately 15%.
+Isaksen and Valdemarsen (1990) highlighted the improved ability for the shortened codend to maintain its shape while fishing compared to the regular codend.
 This can mean improved mesh openness.
-402 Furthermore, the slack that the shortened lastridges add to the netting of the codend and the 403 resulting undulation may stimulate more of the bycatch to attempt to escape.
-Shortening lastridge 404 ropes is a strategy that has a low associated cost and is relatively easy to implement and handle in 405 a commercial trawl.
-We thereby present this gear modification as a means to reduce the retention 406 of excessive amounts of juvenile shrimp and bycatch in deep-water shrimp fisheries.
-407
+Furthermore, the slack that the shortened lastridges add to the netting of the codend and the resulting undulation may stimulate more of the bycatch to attempt to escape.
+Shortening lastridge ropes is a strategy that has a low associated cost and is relatively easy to implement and handle in a commercial trawl.
+We thereby present this gear modification as a means to reduce the retention of excessive amounts of juvenile shrimp and bycatch in deep-water shrimp fisheries.